Franklin-Graham/Magento-Guide/Measure Creations/Past Purchase.md

 [[Past purchase Explanation]]:

+The HOMES and HEAR products setup similar to past purchase measure, Only the measure JSON structure will be change, please refer for further [[Measure Config JSON]]

-How to Create a Past Purchase product:
+## How to Create a Past Purchase product:

- CATALOG -> Products (create a new Virtual product)
+ Go to CATALOG -> Products (create a new Virtual product)
 	 ![[Screenshot 2025-01-22 193419.png]]
  ** Attribute Set: cr_past_purchase
  ** Product Name and SKU (Provide as reuired)